 Oh you who believe, When you stand up for prayer, wash your faces AND (Wa و) your hands to the elbows AND (Wa و) wipe your heads AND (Wa و) your feet to the ankles.
 (5:6) يَا أَيُّهَا الَّذِينَ آمَنُوا إِذَا قُمْتُمْ إِلَى الصَّلاةِ فَاغْسِلُوا وُجُوهَكُمْ وَأَيْدِيَكُمْ إِلَى الْمَرَافِقِ وَامْسَحُوا بِرُءُوسِكُمْ وَأَرْجُلَكُمْ إِلَى الْكَعْبَيْنِ

 These steps are also not separated by any significant time periods as they are done in immediate succession to one another in a single sitting of performing ablution.
 The verse provides a general sequence but does not strictly state that the steps must be performed in the specific order they are mentioned in the verse.
-This again shows just how open-ended verse 4:34 would become if taking the meaning of 'beat them' because a man in an angry state could simply choose in which order he wishes to interpret verse 4:34 and may decide to beat his wife immediately.
+This again shows just how open-ended verse 4:34 would become if taking the meaning of 'beat them' because a man in an angry state could simply choose in which order he wishes to interpret verse 4:34 and may decide to beat his wife sporadically on a whim.

 The following are published English translations of the Qur'an which support the interpretation of 'shun / leave' as discussed in this article: